daronphang/programming-resources/dev-ops/servers/vps/connections/SSH.md

 ## Security Hardening

-- Change default TCP port from 22 to higher i.e. 24596.
+- Change default TCP port from 22 to higher i.e. 24596
-- Use SSH key pairs for authentication for passwordless SSH login.
+- Use SSH key pairs for authentication for passwordless SSH login
-- Disable password-based logins on your server (need ensure key pair is working properly).
+- Disable password-based logins on your server (need ensure key pair is working properly)
-- Disable root access to your server.
+- Disable root access to your server
-- Use TCP wrappers to restrict access to certain IP addresses by editing '/etc/hosts.allow' and '/etc/hosts.deny' files.
+- Use TCP wrappers to restrict access to certain IP addresses by editing '/etc/hosts.allow' and '/etc/hosts.deny' files

 For TCP wrappers, allowed hosts supersede denied hosts.